 Where to Boondock in Indiana

 Taking an RV road trip across Indiana is a great way to experience the wide variety of natural landscapes this state possesses.
-You will especially want to visit several of the national and state forests and parks, and many of these areas have plenty of dispersed campsites where you can camp for free.
-If you are planning on boondocking in Indiana, then renting an RV from RVshare is one of the easiest ways to travel to all your destinations.
+If you are planning on boondocking in Indiana and don’t have an RV of your own, then renting an RV is a must.